K-S-K/CV/Articles/03_ESphere/Article.md

 [^1]: First deployment was in TumenEnergo, about 26 thousands of metering points.
-Now it is great successful project.
+Now it is a great successful project.
-[^2]: All pictures were taken from the help subsystem and do not contain any sensitive data.
+[^2]: All pictures were taken from the help subsystem and doed not contain any sensitive data.